t4sk/t4sk.github.io/video-scripts/gas.md

 Click on the transaction log, and scroll down.
 We see here next to the label `transaction cost` that 21506 `gas` was used.
-So we've sent `3,000,000` gas at 1 `wei` per gas and the transaction used 21506 `gas`.
-We expect our account to be refunded for the amount of gas that we didn't use, so the account should be deducted by `21,506` wei.
+So we've sent `3,000,000` gas at 1 `wei` per gas and the transaction used `21,462 gas`.
+We expect our account to be refunded for the amount of gas that we didn't use, so the account should be deducted by `21,462` wei.

-Click on the account to check the balance, you can verify that adding `21,506` to the current balance equals 100 ether, we were refunded for the amount of gas that was not used.
+Click on the account to check the balance, you can verify that adding `21,462` to the current balance equals 100 ether, we were refunded for the amount of gas that was not used.

 # what happens if you run out of gas?